jeamon/web-based-jobs-worker-service/README.md

 * add filter option to display details of completed or stopped or running jobs
 * add capability to load configuration details from file at startup
-* add capability to restart one or more submitted jobs
+* add capability to restart one or more submitted jobs while keeping their ids
 * add option to store jobs result to redis server rather than in-memory map
-* add HTTPS support and option to start HTTP or HTTPS server
 * add URI and handler to download execution output of one or multiple jobs by ids
 * add command line options on worker service to list or delete jobs or dump output
 * add feature to move worker service into maintenance mode - stop accepting jobs